Step 1: Schedule an appointment with an approved physician.

 Uncontrolled Intractable Seizure Disorder

-Even with a valid MMJ card, you cannot grow or otherwise cultivate cannabis at home.
+Even with a valid MMJ card, you cannot grow or otherwise cultivate weed at home

 You pay a $100 registration fee once you have logged all of the required documentation for the application.
 You may pay with a credit card, a check, or a money order.
 Make all money orders/checks payable to “Treasurer, State of Connecticut.”
 Caregivers must pay a registration fee of $25.
 The average consultation fee ranges between $175 and $200.